blackmonkey/django-restless-4/README.md

 For the latest and the greatest, you can also get it directly from git master:

-    pip install -e git+ssh://github.com/senko/DjangoRestless/tree/master
+    pip install -e git+ssh://github.com/blackmonkey/django-restless-4/tree/main

-The supported Python versions are 2.6, 2.7, 3.3 and 3.4, and the supported
-Django versions are 1.5+.
+The supported Python versions are 3.7+, and the supported Django versions are 4.1+.

 ## Documentation